praekeltfoundation/vumi2/docs/applications/turn_channels_api.rst

 .. py:data:: secret_key
    :type: str

-   The secret key used to sign outbound messages.
+   The secret key that Turn uses to sign its requests to us.
 Required.

 .. py:data:: request_timeout
    :type: float